Simba2805/simba2805.github.io/_pages/mypages/pg_pages_explanation.md

 ![README_page](../../images/README_page.png)

 ----
 ### Now we are done with the basic stuffs.
 Now we go deeper into the files and make some site-defining changes.
 Remember the changes made is not reflected immediately in the website .
 You might have to wait couple of minutes, so do not worry.
 After making changes to specific files let the changes reflect correctly in your website.
-If something goes wrong and you so something fishy, revert back the changes.
+If something goes wrong and you see something fishy, revert back the changes.

 ----